-The only drug approved for treatment of chronic hepatitis D is interferon-alfa, although pegylated IFN-alpha is likely equally effective.
-Treatment for 1 yr is recommended, although whether longer treatment courses are more effective has not been established.
+The only drug approved for treatment of chronic hepatitis D is interferon-alfa, although pegylated interferon-alpha is likely equally effective.
+Treatment for 1 year is recommended, although whether longer treatment courses are more effective has not been established.
 Hepatitis D is also treated in the context of clinical trials.

 No product exists for immunoprophylaxis of hepatitis D. However, prevention of HBV infection prevents HDV infection.